trisyoungs/aten/doc/30.cli/02.switches/switches.md

 Prevent loading of global includes on startup.

-`--nolists`<a id="nolists"></a>
+`--noinstances`<a id="noinstances"></a>

-Prevent the use of OpenGL display lists for rendering.
-Simple vertex arrays will be used instead.
+Prevent the use of both vertex buffer objects and display lists when rendering - simple vertex arrays will be used instead.
 Try this option out if rendering is corrupt or **Aten** crashed unexpectedly on startup.
 The rendering will be slower, but more compatible.

 `--nopack`<a id="nopack"></a>